csch0/SublimeText-Preference-Helper/Readme.md

 Usage
 -----

-* `super+shift+o` on OSX or `ctrl+shift+o` on Windows/Linux shows a quick panel with all available sublime-settings files, you can filter and open one from here.
+* `super+shift+,` on OSX or `ctrl+shift+,` on Windows/Linux shows a quick panel with all available sublime-settings files, you can filter and open one from here.

 ![](http://github.latexing.com/preference_helper_1.jpg)